avery-gfs/projects/sample-plan.md

 **Development step 1**

 Choose a subsection of the subway system to start with.
-Make a list of stations connections in that section as a JSON object in the following format:
+Make a hashmap / dictionary where the keys are station names and the values are lists of stations that each station connects to directly:

 ```
 {